Navops/gitlab-runner-shell/README.md

 # Introduction

-This repository contains a docker file for an image that includes the gitlabrunner, docker, and the google cloud sdk.
+This repository contains a docker file for an image that includes the gitlabrunner and docker.